Walono/ML_project1/projects/project1/scripts/README.md

 - Then logistic regression with newton's method and mini-batch of 3000 entries is performed, max_iters = 750, gamma = 0.005
 ## How to execute the code

-- Add the train.csv and test.csv in the 'CSV' folder
+- Add the train.csv and test.csv in the 'csv' folder
 - Run run.py
 - Wait some time, the transformations take time and the logistic regression takes 750 steps (few minutes on our computers)
-- The predictions are put in the CSV folder
+- The predictions are put in the 'csv' folder

 ## Helper methods

-- They all have an explicite name of what they doing, or have comment inside
+- They all have an explicit name of what they do, or are commented